adaoub/Bank_Tech_Test/design.md

     makeWithdraw(amount, date)

-3- Function that calculates the total balance
+3- Function that returns the total balance

     getBalance()

+4- Function that returns the statement array

+### Formatter Class:

-4- Function that renders the table and object
+5- Function that renders the table and object

-    displayStatement()
+    formatStatement()